Phillip575/ProjectNewHope/README.md

 All changes must go through Pull Requests.

-This keeps the project safe and ensures Phillip approves everything first.
+This keeps the project safe and ensures all changes get approved first.

-✅ That’s it!
+ That’s it!
 Follow this every time you contribute.